 3. Conditions: these include items such as financing or inspection.
 Conditions are crucial to protecting the purchaser to ensure that if something specific, such as financing, cannot be obtained; they are not on the hook for the full purchase price.
 On the seller side, usually the lower the number of conditions, the more appealing an offer is.

 It is always better to err on the side of caution, and have a lawyer review any paperwork for the purchase and sale of a property before making the agreement legal.
 Ensuring your rights are protected is what we guarantee at Mazzeo Law.
 Whether you are buying resale, or from a builder, you don’t want any surprises after you have already put through the agreement.
-As always, consultations with us are free, so give us a call to set up a meeting.
+So give us a call to set up a consultation.

 Phone: (905) 851-5909